 Many people starting family history are given some original certificates - a grandparents marriage certificate, their own birth certificate, a parent's birth certificate.
 These are longer than A4, and can be extremely fragile, particularly if decades old.
 Many have unfortunately been folded and need to be opened and stored flat

 To stop them deteriorating and store them in the best condition possible you need to archive acid free.
 Acid free archival materials are widely used by record offices and the legal profession and are now popular with family historians.
-At Family Tree Folk, we have a range of acid free products to help - and we are sourcing more for 2018.
+At Family Tree Folk, we have a range of acid free products to help - and we will be sourcing evenmore for 2019.

 Instead of keeping your certificates folded in an envelope - or worse still, in a cheap PVC polypocket (this accelerates the ageing process acting on the paper, and strips the ink from the document), put them in acid free polypockets that allow them to be straight and unfolded.
 The acid free sleeves will prevent further yellowing and disintegration of the paper, and will stop accidental damage by handling.